Installation

 12. Set NVSHMEM_PREFIX to specify the location where NVSHMEM will be installed.

-13. To build and install the library, run make -j install.
+13. To build and install the library, run cmake and make -j install.

 Using the NVSHMEM cmake build system

-NVSHMEM now supports building with cmake version 3.19 or later
+NVSHMEM now only supports building with cmake version 3.19 or later

 The cmake build system is backwards compatible with the environment variables used in the original Makefile.
 That is to say that the same environment will produce a comparable build whether make or cmake is used for the build.